 PART F: CONDITIONS APPLYING TO WASTE DEPOSIT AND MANAGEMENT

-The Licensee shall implement the following waste management plans as approved by the Board: Hope Bay Project Domestic Wastewater Treatment Management Plan, Hope Bay Project Waste Rock, Ore and Mine Backfill Management Plan, Hope Bay Project Non- hazardous Waste Management Plan, Hope Bay Project Hydrocarbon Contaminated Material Management Plan, Hope Bay Project Hazardous Waste Management Plan, Hope Bay Project Incinerator Management Plan, Hope Bay Project Quarry Management and Monitoring Plan, Explosives Management Plan, and Doris Tailings Impoundment Area - Operations, Maintenance, and Surveillance Manual.
+The Licensee shall implement the following waste management plans as approved by the Board: Domestic Wastewater Treatment Management Plan, Waste Rock, Ore and Mine Backfill Management Plan, Non- hazardous Waste Management Plan, Hydrocarbon Contaminated Material Management Plan, Hazardous Waste Management Plan, Incinerator and Composter Waste Management Plan, Quarry Management and Monitoring Plan, Explosives Management Plan, Tailings Deposition Plan, and Doris Tailings Impoundment Area - Operations, Maintenance, and Surveillance Manual.

-The Licensee shall update for submission to the Board for review at least sixty (60) days prior to the construction of the Non-Hazardous Waste Landfill, an Addendum to the Non- Hazardous Waste Management Plan, that includes operational details.

-The Licensee shall provide at least ten (10) days’ notice to the Inspector prior to any planned discharges from any Facilities.
+Unless otherwise approved by the Board, the Licensee shall provide at least ten (10) days’ notice to the Inspector prior to any planned discharges from any Waste Disposal Facilities.
 The notice shall include the estimated volume proposed for discharge and location.
 The Inspector and the Licensee may agree in writing to alternate notification requirements for ongoing, frequent, or regularly scheduled discharges.

 The Licensee shall perform all land applied discharges of a waste that may enter Water in a manner that prevents erosion at the point of discharge and downstream.